MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 az login --tenant 00000000-0000-0000-0000-000000000000
 ```

 To reenable the subscription selector, run `az config set core.login_experience_v2=on`.
-For more information on the subscription selector, see [#interactive-login)
+For more information on the subscription selector, see [Interactive login](#interactive-login)

 After signing in, if you want to change your active tenant, see [How-to change your active tenant](manage-azure-subscriptions-azure-cli.md#change-the-active-tenant).